 Oftentimes, people mistakenly think they deserve a paycheck for showing up to work.
 But that’s simply not true.
 You’re getting paid for a service, and if that service doesn’t provide enough value to make up for the expense, your paycheck becomes a liability.
 So, if you want to prove your value to your boss, the best way is by using every minute wisely.
 And by wisely, we mean by providing some service or value to the company.

-2) Familiarize yourself with the organization
+3. Familiarize Yourself with the Organization

 You will always be able to perform better with a complete understanding of how your job impacts the company.
 Why does your position exist and how does it support others in the company?
-Every job has a purpose, even if it’s not completely clear up front.
+Every job has a purpose, even if it’s not completely clear upfront.

-For example, a janitor provides an important value to the company by keeping the floors clean and clear.
+For example, a janitor provides important value to the company by keeping the floors clean and clear.
 A CEO who has piles of trash in their office probably won’t feel the clarity needed to make the best decisions.
 And if someone slips on a spill on the way to an important meeting, it’s going to have an impact on the entire organization.

 Your role is an important one.
 And once you understand why you’re there and who you support, you may find it easier to go the extra mile.